 Meet the Debt Adviser

-We appreciate that the first step of making contact for free debt advice is a big one and can feel overwheliming, we developed this guide to help you understand the role of the debt adviser and what to expect when you meet us.
+We appreciate that the first step of making contact for free debt advice is a big one and can feel overwhelming, we developed this guide to help you understand the role of the debt adviser and what to expect when you meet us.

 Sharing your information with a Debt Adviser

-- We apologise in advance, we ask a lot of questions about you and your finances but we do this for very good reasons; to make a full fact find assessment of how we can help you best.
+We apologise in advance, we ask a lot of questions about you and your finances but we do this for very good reasons; to make a full fact find assessment of how we can help you best.

-- Your information is completely confidential, we will not share anything about you without your permission.
+Your information is completely confidential, we will not share anything about you without your permission.
 Please read Money Advice Hub's privacy notice for more info.

-- We are often told things of a very personal nature and will always be sensitive and practical with this information.
+We are often told things of a very personal nature and will always be sensitive and practical with this information.
 We might encourage you to share sensitive information if we think it will help create better understanding with your creditors.
 Please take a look at our Debt and Mental Health page.

-- Your detailed household and/or personal budget is a really important part of the debt advice process, we must make sure it is as accurate as it can be before going through your debt options.
-You might find your debt adviser needs to create different budget versions, this is because your everday finances often change at different parts of the year.
+Your detailed household and/or personal budget is a really important part of the debt advice process, we must make sure it is as accurate as it can be before going through your debt options.
+You might find your debt adviser needs to create different budget versions, this is because your everyday finances often change at different parts of the year.

-- We record your enquiry information and what advice we have given on secure case management systems to make sure we always know where we are with your case enquiry.
+We record your enquiry information and what advice we have given on secure case management systems to make sure we always know where we are with your case enquiry.